ManticoreGamesInc/platform-documentation/src/tutorials/modeling_basics.md

 ![ModelingBasics](../img/ModelingBasics/image16.png "Modeling Screenshot"){: .center loading="lazy" }

 A lot of pancakes have a crispy edge to them from being fried.
-I used "**Ring (thin)**" scaled down in a color slightly darker than my pancake to make it look like it'd spent some time in the skillet.
+I used "**Ring (thin)**" scaled down in a color slightly darker than the pancake to make it look like it'd spent some time in the skillet.

 Time...